b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 One of Dr. Allen's points as quoted above is that the 1832 account is "the most comprehensive of all".
 I suppose that using it as a reference point does show corroboration with the other accounts, in that "Joseph read scriptures and prayed."
 Those two factors would not convince anyone that he has been called to be a prophet.

-Per my stint at the Provo UT *Missionary Training Center*, and the insistence of my mission president(s), people need to *know* that Joseph was a prophet, and hearing God appearing to him to call him as such is what will invite the Spirit to testify accordingly.
+Per my stint at the Provo, UT *Missionary Training Center*, and the insistence of my mission president(s), people need to *know* that Joseph was a prophet, and hearing God appearing to him to call him as such is what will invite the Spirit to testify accordingly.
 What factors on the above table lend credibility to this claim?

 Anyone can pray for forgiveness of sins.
 That is not unusual.
 Having a supernatural opposition inhibit verbal speech is unusual, but not indicative of priesthood authority.
 Having deity appear was not exclusive to Joseph.
 Hearing a divine figure testify of Jesus doesn't really impact a prophetic office.
 Failing to convince others of veracity certainly doesn't mean anything (unless you're [[14 Fundamentals#12.
 The prophet will not necessarily be popular with the world or the worldly.|Ezra Benson in 1979]].)

 &nbsp;

-The "Mormonism" factors in "the most comprehensive of all" are absent:
+Of the factors most essential to Mormonism's veracity, two are notably absent from "the most comprehensive of all" accounts:

 1. Two distinct personages
 2. The Gospel will be restored